 A switch is the transfer of your investment money from one Portfolio to another.
 If, pursuant to our wealth management service, we adjust your asset mix or if there is a change in your investment objectives or risk tolerance, the manager may make a switch on your behalf and will redeem your units in the original Portfolio and the proceeds of redemption will be applied to the purchase of units of the other Portfolio.
-Units of a Portfolio will be redeemed and the proceeds of redemption will be applied to the purchase of units of another Portfolio.
-This is a disposition for income tax purposes.
-Switching units may result in a capital gain or capital loss.
+A redemption is a disposition for income tax purposes and may result in a capital gain or capital loss.
 Net capital gains are taxable if the units are held outside a registered plan.
 See Income tax considerations for investors for more details.